brendancapple/MediAppl/readme.md

 difficulty opening files in windows.

 ### Future Plans
-Currently, MediAppl can export to JSON or CSV, but not read from them.
+MediAppl can export to and read from JSON or CSV.
-In the future, this will be remedied.
+More file formats, including compressed formats are planned.

 Furthermore, the search will be made more sophisticated in the future.
 It currently runs by checking substrings of every element,